nimchimpski/Ayou-LLM-agent-network/README.md

 # DESIGN CHOICES

+design decisions - no javascript, no css framework just plain css.
+Keep a minimum of pages.
+**IMPORTANT** OpenAI chat completions API has no memory, (ala chatGPT) so the first goal was to implement chat history storage and retrieval.

 ## original ideas, not implemented due to time constraints

-Things I didnt add just because I ran out of time:
-Old chat retieval.
-User Email input.
 A 'Social' page, where the agent could be configured to , eg, via Twitter API, read certain tweets and post.
 Respond to certain emails, and reply to specific Whatsapp messages.
 A message with eg. "Thinking" displayed instead of the previous agent response once the user submits a question.
 This could be via AJAX/fetch.
 Seperation of chats not carried out with the owner of that agent.
+Old chat retieval.
+User Email input.